Din Mohammad: Early life and family

 Din Mohammad was born in Nangarhar, Afghanistan.
 His father Amanullah Khan, served as a district administer in various parts of the country.
 Two of his uncles, Mohammad Rafiq Khan and Haji Zaman Khan, were members of the 7th session of the Afghan Parliament which worked to expand the rights of ordinary citizens under the monarchy.

 Din Mohammad's brothers Abdul Haq and Hajji Abdul Qadir were Mujahideen commanders who fought against the Communist Red Army during the 1980s Soviet–Afghan War.
-Din Mohammad served as the deputy of the Hezbi Islami Party of Mohammad Yunus Khalis; not Hezbi Islami of Gulbuddin Hekmatyar.
+Din Mohammad served as the deputy of the Hezbi Islami Party of Mohammad Yunus Khalis.

 He served as the Minister of National Security in Afghanistan's Interim Government in Exile during the 1990s and as Minister of Education in the Mujahideen Government which was established after the collapse of the Communist government.
 He also served as Deputy Prime Minister in the same period, but resigned when infighting erupted among the rival factions of Ahmad Shah Massoud and Gulbuddin Hekmatyar.